sahil-chaubal/IoT-Assignment-3/README.md

         Under Manage → Things, click Create things and choose Create a single thing.

-        Provide a unique name (e.g., station001) and complete the setup.
+        Provide a unique name (e.g., IoT) and complete the setup.

     Generate and Download Certificates: